pzheng2/Capstone-Twitter/README.md

 [schema]: ./docs/schema.md

 ## TODO
-- Only signed in users can post reviews
 - Make RestaurantForm's underscore methods private
 - Decide if you want to change the state attributes to instance variables in the map component
 - Skipped phase 2b